 FOUNDER OF DIETITIAN CASSIE

-The next three didn’t get their first customers in front of their computer — instead, they “optimized for spontaneity” by getting out there in the world and proactively having conversations about nutrition.
+These next 3 “optimized for spontaneity,” by getting out there in the world and proactively having conversations about nutrition…

 FOUNDER OF MOM TO MOM NUTRITION